 Oven Temperature Sensor

-This temperature sensor is located on the top back wall inside of the oven.
+Temperature sensor.
+This part is located on the top back wall inside of the appliance.
 The sensor is used to regulate and measure the temperature inside the oven compartment.
 If you have noticed your oven temperature is inaccurate or it fluctuates by 50 degrees or more, the temperature sensor is more than likely defective and will need to be replaced.
-Be sure to use your model number to be certain that this is the correct part for your particular oven.
+Be sure to use your model number to be certain that this is the correct replacement part for your particular oven.
 Please remember to disconnect the electrical power source to the appliance before you begin to service or repair it.

 This baking element uses screws to connect the terminal ends to the oven terminal.
 The element is mounted in the bottom of the oven cavity and used to bake with.
 If your ovens element is not heating up, you will need to check it for damage.
 Such as blistering, burnt marks, breaks in the element, also check the terminal ends of the bake element for damage and good connections as well.
 Safety note: Please be mindful that some oven parts can retain heat for quite a while after the unit has been turned off.
 If you do not see any visual damage, you can test the part for continuity by using a multi-meter.
 If the element does not show that it has continuity, it is broken and will need to be replaced.

 This bake element is used for an electric oven and is located inside the bottom part of the oven compartment.
 This element has two flat push on spade terminals.
 Some common symptoms of a broken oven bake element are, the element will not heat up, trips the circuit breakers when the unit is turned on or blows the fuse.

 OEM Part Number – WB13X25261